 What is a needs assessment?

-There are several ways that a personal budget can be paid and managed, including direct payments, where the money is managed by the person (or someone else on their behalf) and used to pay for care and support.
-Many people choose to have the local authority or a care agency manage their budget (sometimes called self-directed support).
+There are several ways that a personal budget can be paid to you and managed.
+One way is direct payments, where the money is managed by you (or someone else on your behalf) and used to pay for care and support.
+Many people choose to have the local authority or a care agency manage their budget instead (sometimes called self-directed support or managed care).

 Find out what a personal budget is, who can receive one, how a personal budget can be used and how it is managed (including the direct payments option).